NEWSLabNTU/carla_autoware_bridge_plus/README.md

 # CARLA-Autoware Bridge Plus

 The bridge exposes Carla simulator parameters and object entities to ROS 2 topics in Autoware message types.

-This repository is still in alpha stage.
-Great refactoring is expected.
+It supports the following
+features:

+- Automatic topic creation for newly added vehicles and other actors.
+- Multi-vehicle and multi-actor message publication/subscription.
+- Support both direct and Ackermann vehicle control.
+- Direct connection to Carla Simulator without going through extra bridges.

 ## Installation